RIL's March quarter net profit more than doubles | Business

 The fourth quarter net profit included Rs 797 crore exceptional item due to gain on sale of US shale assets.

-Jio, the telecom arm, posted a 47.5 per cent rise in net profit to Rs 3,508 crore as it added over 1.54 crore net subscribers.
-But a switch from 'bill and keep regime' from 'interconnect usage charges' saw its per user earning fall to 138 per month from Rs 151 in the previous quarter.
+Jio Platforms, which houses the firm's telecom arm, posted a 47.5 per cent net profit to Rs 3,508 crore in January-March as it added over 1.54 crore net subscribers.
+But a switch to 'bill and keep regime' from 'interconnect usage charges' saw its per user earning fall to 138.2 per month from Rs 151 in the previous quarter.
 It had 42.62 crore subscribers at the end of March.

-Subscriber additions may have picked up following the new JioPhone offer in March.
+Jio's data traffic during the quarter stood at 16.7 billion GB, up 5.2 per cent quarter-on-quarter while voice traffic at 1.03 trillion minutes was up 6 per cent.
+Its average monthly per user data consumption was strong at 13.3 GB and voice consumption was at 823 minutes Subscriber additions picked up following the new JioPhone offer in March.

-A record revenue from grocery business and strong growth in consumer electronics saw pre-tax profit from retail business rise 41 per cent to Rs 3,623 crore.
+A record revenue from grocery business and strong growth in consumer electronics saw net profit from retail business rise 45 per cent quarter-on-quarter to Rs 2,247 crore in Q4.
 The firm added 826 stores to take the number of stores to 12,711.

 But the resurgence of Covid infections has impacted the retail operations in April, with footfalls dropping to 35-40 per cent of pre-Covid levels.